HSLdevcom/jore4/wiki/data-model.md

 Not all validation can be done via readily provided constraints (such as not-NULL-constraints or exclusion constraints).
 Therefore trigger functions have to be employed in those cases, in which it is not possible to perform validation via builtin constraints.
 The trigger functions are installed as deferred constraint triggers on row level and the transaction isolation level is set to 'serializable'.
 The most complex checks are performed by the route verification constraints, for more information see [Route verification](#route-verification) below.

 In case the transaction isolation level is seen to cause too big a performance hit, it can later be lowered.
 In that case, the integrity of the data is no longer guaranteed due to possible race conditions in concurrent access situations.
-But the likelihood of such corruption occurring can be thought to be very low.
+But the likelihood of such corruption occurring can be thought to be rather low.

 Data type considerations
 ========================